lsst-sqre/sqr-035/index.rst

 Configuration Control is an outcome that can be achieved in a number of ways, ranging from process-driven ways (formal change control, compliance) to SRE-driven ways (automation, continuous deployment infrastructures etc).

-Recommendation: use GitOps (automated deployment by a system driven from  a git merge to master or other special branch) as it is suited to both models (if regulatory gatekeeping is required, it can be performed before merge is authorized).
+**Recommendation**: use GitOps (automated deployment by a system driven from  a git merge to master or other special branch) as it is suited to both models (if regulatory gatekeeping is required, it can be performed before merge is authorized).

 The compelling advantage of GitOps is that it exposes a layer understood by all developers (git) which allows an operator to perform core maintainance operations (rolling back to a previous known-to-be-good version or doing a security patch for a dependency) without an underlying knowledge of the deployment architecture (eg Helm, kustomize or whatever else).